sunyumail93/PipeSmRNAseq/README.md

 # PipeSmRNAseq
 A comprehensive pipeline for small RNAseq data analysis.

-If you have used other Pipe* pipelines, some path/files may be shared, such as the PipelineHomeDir, and scripts in /bin folder.
+Some path/files are shared with other Pipe* pipelines, such as the PipelineHomeDir folder, and scripts in /bin folder.

 ## Software prerequisites
 This pipeline is designed to run on Linux servers, and requires the following softwares: